open-telemetry/opentelemetry-specification/specification/glossary.md

 ## Instrumented Library

-Denotes the library whose "actions" (e.g. called methods/functions, operations, ...) result in OpenTelemetry signals (traces, metrics, logs).
+Denotes the library that is monitored, i.e. the library of interest that signals (traces, metrics, logs) are emitted for.

 The actual OpenTelemetry API calls can happen inside this library but might as well happen in a different one (the [Instrumenting Library](#instrumenting_library)).